IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

-This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is will be combined with Base64-encoding as described in Section 2.3.
+This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is will be combined with base64url encoding as described in Section 2.3.

 #### 2.2.4 Target URL

 This is the simplest form and is just the URL of a resource.
 The content state may be supplied as a string whose value is the `id` (the URL) of the `target` property only.
 For the example above, this would be the URL `https://example.org/iiif/item1/manifest`.
 The client would simply load this Manifest and display it.

-While supporting many requirements for sharing resources and initializing a client application, this form is not capable of expressing content states that are part of a IIIF resource, such as a Canvas within a Manifest, or a region of a Canvas.
+While supporting many requirements for sharing resources and initializing a client application, this form is not capable of expressing content states that are part of a IIIF resource, such as a region of a Canvas, or a Canvas URI that is not itself de-referenceable.
 One of the other forms must be used for these purposes.

-### 2.3 Protocol
+### 2.3 Protocol and encoding requirements

 There are many ways in which the content state data shown in Section 2.2 could be passed to, or exported from, IIIF compatible software such as a viewer.
 This section defines a Protocol for the transfer of this data, so that implementing software can receive or pass a content state without specific knowledge of other participating software.

+#### 2.3.1 Base 64 Encoding with URL and Filename Safe Alphabet

+Any content state that is in JSON-LD form, rather than a simple URL string, _MUST_ be encoded as [Base 64 Encoding with URL and Filename Safe Alphabet][org-rfc-4648-5] ("base64url") when declared inline in an HTML document, and a client _MUST_ accept it in that form.
+Note that "base64url" is not the same encoding as "base64", and is used to ensure the integrity of content states passed between web applications.

+The destination character set when encoding _MUST_ be UTF-8.
+For example, when passing the content state as JSON-LD in a query string parameter, base64url is used, as unencoded JSON is vulnerable to corruption.
+Simple URL forms _SHOULD_ be plain strings.

+When published as inline, base64url-encoded JSON-LD in the full form given in 2.2, the content state Annotation _MAY_ omit the `id` and `@context` properties.

+#### 2.3.4 Protocol

 If a client is capable of reading the content state from the value of an HTTP GET or POST request parameter, it _MUST_ look for the content state in a request parameter called `iiif-content`.

 If a client is capable of reading the content state from the value of an attribute on an HTML element that instantiates the client, it _SHOULD_ look for the content state in an attribute called `data-iiif-content`.

 A content state annotation may be published inline as part of an HTML document, as in the preceding `data-iiif-content` example, or as a query string parameter forming part of the `href` property of an HTML anchor tag.
-Any content state that is in JSON-LD form, rather than a simple URL string, _MUST_ be Base64-encoded when declared inline in an HTML document, and a client _MUST_ accept it in that form.
-The destination character set when encoding _MUST_ be UTF-8.
-For example, when passing the content state as JSON-LD in a query string parameter, Base64-Encoding is used, as unencoded JSON is vulnerable to corruption.
-Simple URL forms _SHOULD_ be plain strings.

-When published as inline, Base-64-encoded JSON-LD in the full form given in 2.2, the content state Annotation _MAY_ omit the `id` and `@context` properties.

 If the content state is a simple URL, it _MAY_ be URL-encoded, and a client _SHOULD_ accept it in that form.